PRESSED IN CHECKERING

 What can be done about pressed in checkering?

 A lot of you have stocks with that awful pressed in checkering.
-There are a couple of things you can do about it.
+There are a couple of things you an do about it!

 I get a lot of requests for ideas on how to clean up that pressed in checkering.
-If it is just filled in with "gunk" you can try some of that finish remover on it.
-There's not a lot you can do with it.
+If it's just filled in with "gunk" you can try some of that finish remover on it.
+There's not a lot you can do with it really.
 It's just the opposite of real checkering, the diamonds are sunken into the wood and the lines stand up.
 Usually it's so filled in with finish that it's useless!

-I always suggest that you do a little sanding.
-Just take that pressed in stuff down, enough so that it's not so rough, THEN I can go over it with the real thing.
-If you leave the borders and a small amount of checkering, I can follow the old borders and fill them in with checkering.
+If you have the wood to spare, I suggest you do a little sanding.
+Just take the pressed in stuff down, enough so that it's not so rough, THEN I can go over it with the real thing!
+If you leave the borders and a small amount of checkering I can follow the old borders and fill them in with real checkering.

-If you find that your stock won't take another sanding job, just follow the first remedy and sand it down a little.
+If you find that your stock won't take another sanding job, just zip me a photo and let me see what I can do.
 You'll be stuck with the same old borders, but I promise you that the end result, the REAL checkering, will be much better on the eyes and hands.

 There are some examples of what I have done with pressed in checkering.